ConnorPeng/CrewAI/final_standup.md

 ## Standup Summary

 ### Accomplishments
-- Made 20 commits across 2 repositories. [?]
+- Made 21 commits across 2 repositories. [?]

 ### Blockers
-- Blocked by the Money Team.
+- Blocker from frontend team on ABC project.

 ### Plans
-- Will start working on the ABC project.
+- Start working on Project XYZ today.

 ### Additional Information
-- The data available did not provide specific information about pull requests or issues, only a general summary.
-More detailed data or access might be required to categorize detailed items as requested.
+- The data available did not include specific information about PRs or issues, only a general summary.
+More detailed access or data might be required to categorize detailed items as requested.
 ```